hpc/charliecloud/doc-src/install.rst

 Run time
 --------

-Systems used for running images in the standard unprivileged mode need:
+Systems used for running images need:

 * Recent Linux kernel with :code:`CONFIG_USER_NS=y`.
 We recommend version 4.4 or higher.